Things to do in Kyoto

-It is located atop a cliff and offers such lovely views of the city that we were left awestruck.
-Furthermore, it opens up pretty early in the morning (06:00); hence, that was one reason we did it on our day 2 as we planned to reach there early and then just enjoy the beauty of this place.
+It is located atop a cliff and offers such lovely views of the city to leave you awestruck.
+Furthermore, it opens up pretty early in the morning (06:00); hence, that was one reason we did it on our day 2.
+Our plan was to reach there early and then just enjoy the beauty of this place.
 We reached there around 08:00 and it was already packed with so many people.
 This site has so many places to see, so many halls, gardens, tea houses that you can never have too much time here.
 As much as we wanted to spend more time here, we had a Shinkansen to catch making us leave early.

 Main hall of Kiyomizu-dera Temple